Progressive Web Apps vs. Native Apps: Determining the mobile strategy that’s right for you

 Unfortunately, Apple is not as supportive of PWAs in public.
 They haven’t been assigning as many resources to the implementation of the standards that make up PWAs as other companies.
 One could argue that this likely is to protect its iOS App Store business.
 PWAs present a threat to Apple’s App Store revenue, which has added up to over $40 billion since the App Store launched 10 years ago.
 PWAs aren’t subject to Apple’s app approval and revenue-sharing model, circumventing their walled garden.
 Google faces a similar threat to their Play Store revenue, yet have allowed their teams to pursue PWA support more rapidly.
 Largely due to the lack of support by Apple, PWAs have only slowly been hitting the mainstream.
 Most smartphone users are unaware of PWAs, relying entirely on native apps for their daily needs.

 Since 2017, Apple has slowly been adding PWA support to iOS, but they remain the bottleneck in PWA adoption.
 The good news is that as of iOS 12.2, which was released in March 2019, Apple has finally raised their support to a level that makes basic PWA applications functional on their devices.
-And with iOS 13, due out in the fall of 2019, several more limitations in their PWA support will be addressed.
+And with iOS 13, released in the fall of 2019, several more limitations in their PWA support have been addressed.
 Given these developments from Apple’s side, PWAs are becoming viable replacement options for both Android and iOS native apps.

 If you are considering a PWA for your enterprise mobile app, you’ll need to evaluate if any of the following iOS PWA limitations will restrict the functionality of your app.
-With the launch of iOS 13, we anticipate that PWAs on iOS will still not be able to do the following:
+With the launch of iOS 13, PWAs on iOS will still not be able to do the following:

 - Push notifications